Home / Expertise / People services / Employment law and HR

 The ACAS Code of Practice sets out the requirements for dealing with grievances.
 All employers are required to act fairly and in a reasonable manner when dealing with grievance issues.

 Our advice on managing grievances is tailored to you and is specifically designed to achieve a resolution quickly to minimise the time and risks to you and your business.
-We can provide you with an external HR consultant to assist with these processes and chair and necessary grievance meetings if required, we are also happy to provide your management team with tailored training on how to manage grievances.
+We are able to advise you in the background and/or chair grievance meetings on your behalf.
+We are also happy to provide your management team with tailored training on how to manage grievances.

 Restructuring and redundancy